Laestadianism

+A Firstborn Laestadian church service in the Church of Saint Stephen in Stockholm.
+When Firstborn congregations do not own their own prayer houses, the regular Church of Sweden parishes lend their buildings, in this case for a special "service weekend".

-Laestadianism (læstadianism; lestadiolaisuus; lestadianisma; Meänkieli and Kven: lestaatiolaisuus), also known as Laestadian Lutheranism and Apostolic Lutheranism, is a pietistic Lutheran revival movement started in Sápmi in the middle of the 19th century.
-Named after Swedish Lutheran state church pastor, administrator and temperance movement leader Lars Levi Laestadius.
-It is the biggest pietistic revivalist movement in the Nordic countries.
+Laestadianism (læstadianism; lestadiolaisuus; lestadianisma; Meänkieli and Kven: lestaatiolaisuus), also known as Laestadian Lutheranism and Apostolic Lutheranism, is a pietistic Lutheran revival movement started in Lapland in the 19th century.
+Named after Swedish Lutheran state church pastor, administrator, and temperance movement leader Lars Levi Laestadius, it is the biggest pietistic revivalist movement in the Nordic countries.
 It has members mainly in Finland, Northern America, Norway, Russia, and Sweden.
 There are also smaller congregations in Africa, South America, and Central Europe.
-In addition Laestadian Lutherans have missionaries in 23 countries.
+Laestadian Lutherans have missionaries in 23 countries.
 The number of Laestadians worldwide is estimated to be between 144,000 and 219,000.